glic3rinu/passlib/docs/lib/passlib.apps.rst

     This should be used only with MySQL version 3.2.3 - 4.0.

-.. index:: drupal; crypt context, wordpress; crypt context, phpbb3; crypt context, phpass; crypt context
+.. index:: Drupal; crypt context, Wordpress; crypt context, phpBB3; crypt context, PHPass; crypt context

 PHPass
 ======